barotto/libRocketDoc/pages/python_manual/overview.md

 parent: python_manual
 ---

 RocketPython can be used in an application that extends or embeds Python.
-The only limitation is that your application initialises Rocket with the necessary System and Render interfaces, but these can easily be done from a custom Python module.
+The only limitation is that your application initialises {{page.lib_name}} with the necessary System and Render interfaces, but these can easily be done from a custom Python module.

 To start using RocketPython simply import the module as you would any other extension.
-RocketPython will then plug itself into the running Rocket instance.
-It is important to import RocketPython before you create any Rocket Contexts, Documents or Elements otherwise you will not have access to these items from Python.
+RocketPython will then plug itself into the running {{page.lib_name}} instance.
+It is important to import RocketPython before you create any {{page.lib_name}} Contexts, Documents or Elements otherwise you will not have access to these items from Python.

-For a full list of accessable classes and methods please see the libRocket Python [API Reference](api_reference.html).
+For a full list of accessable classes and methods please see the {{page.lib_name}} Python [API Reference](api_reference.html).

 ### Requirements